alon-albalak/XOR-COVID/README.md

 ## Installation
 Our system uses PubMedBERT, a neural language model that is pretrained on PubMed abstracts for the retriever.
-Download PubMedBert [here](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract/tree/main).
+Download the PyTorch version of PubMedBert [here](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract/tree/main).
 For reading comprehension, we utilize BioBERT fine-tuned on SQuAD V2 .
 The model can be found [here](https://huggingface.co/ktrapeznikov/biobert_v1.1_pubmed_squad_v2).

 ## Datasets
 We provide the [COVID-QA](https://www.aclweb.org/anthology/2020.nlpcovid19-acl.18.pdf) dataset under the data directory.
 This is used for both the retriever and reading models.
 The train/dev/test files for the retriever are named dense_\*.txt and those for reading comprehension are named qa_\*.json.

 The CORD-19 dataset is available for download [here](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html).
 Our system requires download of both the document_parses and metadata files for complete article information.
+For our system we use the 2021-02-15 download but any other download can also work.
 This must be combined into a jsonl file where each line contains a json object with:
   * id: article PMC id
   * title: article title
   * text: article text